mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 but this algorithm also finds articles about Chinese propaganda and Trump's policy decisions.
 Both of these articles are highly relevant to coronavirus discussions, but a simple keyword search for corona or related terms would not find these articles.
+The vast majority of industry data mining work is finding clever uses of standard algorithms.

 <!--
 **Part 3:**